subquery/documentation/docs/subquery_network/token/token.md

 ## Where is SQT traded

 SQT is supported on [Bybit Exchange](https://www.bybit.com/).
 Bybit, known for its commitment to providing a secure and user-friendly trading experience, recognised the potential of SubQuery's innovative approach to decentralised data indexing and is eager to bring SQT to its platform.
-Spot trade SQT/USDT on ByBit at [https://www.bybit.com/en/trade/spot/SQT/USDT](https://www.bybit.com/en/trade/spot/SQT/USDT).
+Spot trade SQT/USDT on ByBit at [https://www.bybit.com/en/trade/spot/SQT/USDT](https://www.bybit.com/en/trade/spot/SQT/USDT) - Ethereum deposits and withdrawls only.

 SQT is supported on the [Crypto.com](https://crypto.com/price/subquery-network) App.
-Users can purchase SQT easily with USD, EUR, GBP, and 20+ fiat currencies, and spend it at over 80 million merchants globally using the Crypto.com Visa Card.
+Users can purchase SQT easily with USD, EUR, GBP, and 20+ fiat currencies, and spend it at over 80 million merchants globally using the Crypto.com Visa Card - Ethereum deposits and withdrawls only.

+SQT is supported on [Gate.io](https://www.gate.io).Gate.io is a cryptocurrency exchange platform offering a wide range of digital assets, advanced trading features, and security measures for global users.
+Spot trade SQT/USDT on Gate at [https://www.gate.io/trade/SQT_USDT](https://www.gate.io/trade/SQT_USDT) - Ethereum and Base deposits and withdrawls only.

 SQT is on a number of DEX Pools however most liqudity is on Uniswap.
 Please ensure that you are trading the correct SQT token (see contract addresses above)